superweasel111/PFE_PROJECT_WILLT/README.md

 And then, to use the program,
 > ./waveform_analyser \<input_file>

 The input file must be in the current working directory, or a relative/absolute file path must be provided.
 File extensions such as .txt or .csv must be included.
+If there are spaces or other special characters in the file path, wrap it in speech marks.

 # Compile and Run (executable using gcc) #